-26.2.4 A scheduling program will be made available for employees to monitor their work schedule and track their leave usage balances.
+26.2.3 A scheduling program will be made available for employees to monitor their work schedule and track their leave usage balances.
 Management will be responsible for keeping the schedule updated.

-26.2.5 Employees with twenty (20) or more years of City service shall receive one (1) full time equivalent Floating Holiday each fiscal year.
+26.2.4 Employees with twenty (20) or more years of City service shall receive one (1) full time equivalent Floating Holiday each fiscal year.
 This floating holiday can be taken by agreement between the employee and their supervisor.
 Floating holidays must be taken during the fiscal year in which they are earned.
+Floating Holiday hours do not rollover between fiscal years (i.e., full-time employees may never have a balance of more than eight (8) hours), will not be paid out at separation, and have no cash value.